 A restricted license allows you to drive to and from work or school only or, if driving is an essential part of your job, to drive only for work purposes.

 Further, if you are convicted of prostitution or solicitation, your immigration status could be affected, and your chances of future employment may be seriously damaged.
 If you want to try to avoid these very serious consequences, you should get legal advice and assistance at the earliest opportunity.
 Contact Summit Defense Attorneys to speak to our expert immigration attorney, and to discuss how we can help you try to avoid any negative consequences.

 Can I get a prostitution or solicitation conviction expunged from my record?

 Maybe – but that is not always the most effective route to take.

 Many people are very concerned about having a conviction permanently on their record – and with good reason.
 Prostitution or solicitation convictions carry a particular stigma, and can be very embarrassing and hard to explain.
 Most employers these days will run background checks on potential employees and there are also numerous private online sites where, for a small fee, you can get all kinds of information about a person’s background.
 This means that finding out someone’s criminal record – even events that happened ten or twenty years ago – is almost as simple as doing a quick Google search.

-There is a system in California that allows people to apply for their criminal records to be expunged – we explain more about that process here.
+There is a system in California that allows people to apply for their criminal records to be expunged.
+Lean more about expungement here.
 Unfortunately, however, that is still an imperfect process, and a conviction that has been expunged can still sometimes show up in a background check.
 This is why, if you are charged with a prostitution or solicitation offense, the best thing to do is to try to avoid a conviction being placed on your record in the first place.